 11.22.15.2.1 Overview

 More Reliable Groupcast (MRG) is a flexible service to improve the delivery of group addressed frames while optimizing for a range of criteria.
-MRG is an enhanced yet constrained extension of DMS.
-In particular, a) an MRG agreement applies to a single group address whereas a DMS flow is defined by TCLAS information element(s) and an optional TCLAS Processing information element, and b) DMS offers multicast-to-unicast conversion only whereas MRG includes a superset of Ack policies and Power Management modes.
+MRG is an extension of DMS (11.22.15.1).
+In particular:

+an MRG agreement applies to a single group address whereas a DMS flow is defined by TCLAS information element(s) and an optional TCLAS Processing information element, and

+DMS offers multicast-to-unicast conversion only whereas MRG includes a superset of retransmission(#961) policies and delivery methods(#2).

 MRG employs the DMS Request and DMS Response elements modified by MRG Request and Response subelements respectively for administering the set up and tear down of MRG services between an AP and non-AP STAs.
 The DMS procedures and state machine of 11.22.15.1 shall apply to MRG with the extensions and constraints specific to MRG described below in 11.22.15.2.2 to 11.22.15.2.7.

-MRG defines two additional Ack policies for group addressed frames, in addition to the mechanisms defined in 9.2.7 (labeled “No-Ack/No-Retry” or “non-MRG”), and 11.22.15.2.1 (labeled MRG-DMS):
+MRG defines two additional retransmission(#961) policies for group addressed frames, in addition to the mechanisms defined in 9.2.7 (labeled “No-Ack/No-Retry” or “non-MRG”), and 11.22.15.1(#588) (labeled (#960)DMS):

 MRG-Unsolicited-Retry